-- Be at least 18 years of age; - Must have the high school diploma or GED; - Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC; - Complete all trainings as required by DOH/DDSD; - Be qualified to perform the service; experience with providing employment supports, and training methods; - Knowledgeable about business and employment resources; - Be able to successfully communicate with the participant and with the employer and the participant's coworkers develop/ encourage natural supports on the job; - Must complete all training requirements as required DOH/DDSD
+• Be at least 18 years of age;

+- Must have the high school diploma or GED; - Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and

+8.11.6 NMAC;

+• Be qualified to perform the service; experience with providing employment supports, and training methods;

+- Knowledgeable about business and employment resources; - Be able to successfully communicate with the participant and with the employer and the participant's coworkers develop/ encourage natural supports on the job; - Must complete all training requirements as required DOH/DDSD